axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-graylog/_index.md

 You can use the `graylog2()` destination and a Graylog Extended Log Format (GELF) template to send syslog messages to [Graylog](http://docs.graylog.org).

 You can forward simple name-value pairs where the name starts with a dot or underscore.
-If names of your name-value pairs include dots other than the first character, you should use JSON formatting directly instead of the GELF template and send logs to a raw TCP port in Graylog, which can then extract fields from nested JSON.{{% conditional-text include-if="ose" %}} Version 3.21 and later also supports TLS-encrypted connection to the Graylog server.{{% /conditional-text %}}
+If names of your name-value pairs include dots other than the first character, you should use JSON formatting directly instead of the GELF template and send logs to a raw TCP port in Graylog, which can then extract fields from nested JSON.
+Version 3.21 and later also supports TLS-encrypted connection to the Graylog server.